andygeers/FirebaseParcelKit/README.md

 * __syncID__ with the type __String__.
 The __Indexed__ property should also be checked.
 * __isSynced__ with the type __Boolean__.
 The __Indexed__ property should also be checked.
+* __remoteSyncTimestamp__ with the type __Int64__.
+The __Optional__ property should be checked and the default should be unchecked.

 Make sure you add these attribute to each entity you wish to sync.

-Alternative attribute names may be specifed by changing the syncAttributeName and isSyncedAttributeName properties on the sync manager object.
+Alternative attribute names may be specifed by changing the syncAttributeName, isSyncedAttributeName and remoteTimestampAttributeName properties on the sync manager object.

 Documentation
 -------------